 (A) Except for the federal government, the owner of a dam, that is classified as a class I, class II, or class III dam under rules adopted under section 1521.06 of the Revised Code and subject to section 1521.062 of the Revised Code shall pay an annual fee, based upon the height of the dam, the linear foot length of the dam, and the per-acre foot of volume of water impounded by the dam.
-The fee shall be paid to the division of soil and water resources on or before the thirtieth day of June of each year.
+The fee shall be paid to the division of water resources on or before the thirtieth day of June of each year.
 The annual fee shall be as follows until otherwise provided by rules adopted under this section:

-(1) For any dam classified as a class I dam under rules adopted by the chief of the division of soil and water resources under section 1521.06 of the Revised Code, three hundred dollars plus ten dollars per foot of height of dam, five cents per foot of length of the dam and five cents per-acre foot of water impounded by the dam;
+(1) For any dam classified as a class I dam under rules adopted by the chief of the division of water resources under section 1521.06 of the Revised Code, three hundred dollars plus ten dollars per foot of height of dam, five cents per foot of length of the dam and five cents per-acre foot of water impounded by the dam;

 (2) For any dam classified as a class II dam under those rules, ninety dollars plus six dollars per foot of height of dam, five cents per foot of length of the dam and five cents per-acre foot of water impounded by the dam;